 Product and/or processes?

 Most commonly, both the product of group work and the processes involved in generating the product are assessed.
-Assessing the processes encourages students to pay attention to the way their group works—its approach to tasks, methods for resolving issues and improving efficiency.
-Assessing process is more effective in helping students develop a range of skills that they can apply in different group contexts.
+Assessing the processes encourages students to pay attention to the way their group works: its approach to tasks and methods for resolving issues and improving efficiency.
+Assessing processes is more effective than simply assessing products in helping students develop a range of skills that they can apply in different group contexts.

 Groups are most successful when students are given some input into assessment criteria.
 You might choose to develop a list of criteria and ask students to add to the list, or you might develop the criteria with students through open discussion.
 Always use learning outcomes as the starting points for developing assessment criteria.
 For example, if one of your learning outcomes is that students will be able to conduct effective group meetings, the assessment criteria might include, for example, the development of clear meeting agendas and regular attendance at meetings.
 You might find it easier to develop assessment criteria for the process and product of group work separately.